Delia Meulenkamp: Early life

 By June 1952, Delia was rated as one of the greatest 800-meter swimmers in the world.
-She initially specialized in breaststroke before coming to America, but switched to freestyle by 1950 under the direction of Coach Sava, and soon set American records in the both the 300 and 400-yard freestyle.
+She initially specialized in breaststroke before coming to America, but switched to freestyle by 1950 under the direction of Coach Sava, and soon set American records in both the 300 and 400-yard freestyle.
 Swimming at Stanford University, she set a world record in the 400-yard freestyle of 4:40 in June 1952.

 In 1952, prior to the Helsinki Olympics, at the request of the U.S. Olympic Committee and with the work of U.S. House Representative Harold B. Scutter of Marin, California, Meulenkamp was the beneficiary of a special act of the U.S. Congress that created a bill to speed her approval as a citizen.
 House Bill HR6117, known as Delia's Bill, which was initially passed by the House in March 1952, was subsequently passed by the Senate after some delay.
-It was promptly signed on June 28, 1952 by President Truman granting Meulenkamp American citizenship and allowing her to compete in the U.S. Olympic trials in Indianapolis on July 2-4, 1952 and later in the Helsinki Olympics beginning in late July.
+It was promptly signed on June 28, 1952, by President Truman granting Meulenkamp American citizenship and allowing her to compete in the U.S. Olympic trials in Indianapolis on July 2–4, 1952 and later in the Helsinki Olympics beginning in late July.
 Her father Gerit had received citizenship one month earlier in May, 1952.